AdobeDocs/experience-manager-screens.en/help/using/direct-internet-access.md

 The performance of the Local Area Network (LAN), besides the network reachability, provides sufficient bandwidth to operate AEM Screens nice and smoothly.

 The LAN network is usually at least matching a 100 MBit/sec network, so that there is sufficient bandwidth to connect many devices with good performance to the system.
 In case that a WIFI solution is envisaged to connect AEM Screens to the internet Link it is recommended to use modern WIFI standards like IEEE 802.11g as a minimum.
-This standard supports connections up to 54 Mbit.
+This standard supports connections up to 54 Mbps.
 Any *newer* Standards like 802.11h-n are of better quality.

 >[!NOTE]
 >If a WIFI Repeater is required we do strongly recommend Mesh WIFI Access-point technologies like Google Nest Mesh WIFI or similar.
 Other WiFi repeating technologies ends up in a massive loss of bandwidth in the overall network.